MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **left_swipe_setting** - indicates what action was a set to be the left swipe

-- **message_id** - server message id targeted for action, or comma-separated list if more than one item was in action.
+- **message_id** - server message ID targeted for action, or comma-separated list if more than one item was in action.

 - **message_type** - indicates what type of message type the action was taken on - group or other